David Dastmalchian: Career

+2008–2014: Early film and television work

 Dastmalchian began his professional career in the mid-2000s in Chicago, working on stage and in commercials.
 He has received acclaim for lead roles in Tennessee Williams's The Glass Menagerie and Sam Shepard's Buried Child at Chicago's Shattered Globe Theatre.
 He was involved with a number of Chicago theater companies and was an artistic associate at Caffeine Theatre.

 His feature film debut came in the late 2000s, as the Joker's deranged henchman, Thomas Schiff, in Christopher Nolan's The Dark Knight.
 His portrayal of Bob Taylor in Denis Villeneuve's Prisoners received strong reviews.
 Richard Corliss of Time called Dastmalchian's performance "excellent – chatty, modest with some subtle telltale psychopathy" and The Guardians Paul MacInnes likened his introduction as a new suspect to Kevin Spacey's entrance in Seven.

 In March 2014, Dastmalchian was awarded the Special Jury Prize for Courage in Storytelling at the South by Southwest Film Festival.
 He wrote and starred in the feature film Animals, directed by Collin Schiffli.
 Ashley Moreno of The Austin Chronicle credits Dastmalchian's screenplay with "present[ing] an authenticity often lacking in films about drug abuse."
-Film Threats Brian Tallerico similarly sings the praises of Dastmalchian's breakout performance, noting his ability to "capture that sense of self-loathing that comes through in the body language of an addict without overselling it."
+Film Threats Brian Tallerico similarly sings the praises of Dastmalchian's breakout performance, noting his ability to "capture that sense of self-loathing that comes through in the body language of an addict without overselling it".

-Other feature film appearances include starring roles in the psychological thriller The Employer, the indie grindhouse hit Sushi Girl, the drama Cass (winner, San Diego Black Film Festival), Girls Will Be Girls 2012 (a sequel to the 2003 cult hit Girls Will Be Girls), Saving Lincoln, Virgin Alexander, Ant-Man, and Michel Franco's Chronic.
+Other feature film appearances include starring roles in the psychological thriller The Employer, the indie grindhouse hit Sushi Girl, the drama Cass (winner, San Diego Black Film Festival), Girls Will Be Girls 2012 (a sequel to the 2003 cult hit Girls Will Be Girls), Saving Lincoln, and Virgin Alexander.

-He has also appeared on television: in an eleven-episode arc as Murdoc, the nemesis of the title character in MacGyver; as Simon on the Fox sci-fi series Almost Human, in the episode "Simon Says"; as a chess expert and murder suspect on the CBS forensics procedural drama series CSI: Crime Scene Investigation; and as Oz Turner on the BBC drama series Intruders.
+He has also appeared on television: as Simon on the Fox sci-fi series Almost Human, in the episode "Simon Says"; as a chess expert and murder suspect on the CBS forensics procedural drama series CSI: Crime Scene Investigation; and as Oz Turner on the BBC drama series Intruders.

 Other television appearances include the FX sitcom The League, the Showtime crime drama series Ray Donovan, and NBC's medical drama ER.
+He portrayed DC Comics villain Abra Kadabra in seasons 3 and 7 of The Flash.

+2015–2022: Ant-Man, The Suicide Squad, and Dune

+In 2015 Dastmalchian appeared in Ant-Man as Kurt and in Michel Franco's Chronic.

-Dastmalchian has appeared in several DC Studios television shows; he portrayed DC Comics villain Abra Kadabra in seasons 3 and 7 of The Flash and Dwight Pollard in the second season of the TV series Gotham.
+He continued to appear in television: in an eleven-episode arc as Murdoc, the nemesis of the title character in MacGyver; and as Dwight Pollard in the second season of the TV series Gotham.